NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---
 name: Things I want to know
 about: Describe this issue template's purpose here.
-title: 'Thing I want to know: <file in title> [Thing I want to Knows]'
+title: kp823
-labels: Master List
+labels: Want to Know
 assignees: ''

 ---